 London WC2R 0RN

 +44 (0)20 7848 2806

-One of the world’s leading authorities on the history of British art, David Solkin taught for eight years at the University of British Columbia before joining The Courtauld in 1986, where he was promoted from Lecturer to Reader in 1993, and to Professor in 2002; recently he succeeded John House as Walter H Annenberg Professor of the History of Art.
-In the autumn of 2007 Solkin became the Institute’s first Dean and Deputy Director, a position that he anticipates occupying for a term of six years, until 2013.
+One of the world’s leading authorities on the history of British art, David Solkin taught for eight years at the University of British Columbia before joining The Courtauld in 1986, where he was promoted from Lecturer to Reader in 1993, and to Professor in 2002; eight years later he succeeded the late John House as Walter H Annenberg Professor of the History of Art.
+In the autumn of 2007 Solkin became the Institute’s first Dean and Deputy Director, a position that he anticipates occupying until the end of the academic year 2015-16.